payneio/toolkit/tools/search/README.md

 The `search` tool creates self-contained collections with their own configuration, extraction logic, and indexes.
 This allows for easy backup, sharing, and portability of searchable document collections.

-### Why Tantivy?

-Tantivy is a modern, high-performance search engine library written in Rust that offers several advantages:

-- **Performance**: Approximately 2x faster than Apache Lucene according to benchmarks
-- **Resource Efficiency**: Low memory footprint and minimal startup time (<10ms)
-- **Modern Design**: Written in Rust, providing memory safety and concurrent performance
-- **Feature Rich**: Supports complex queries, faceted search, and customizable tokenization
-- **Embeddable**: Can be embedded directly in applications without running a separate server
-- **Active Development**: Maintained by Quickwit and used in production by companies like Etsy

 ## Key Concepts

 ### Collection